harshi-112/Collaborative-Canvas/README.md

 - Global undo / redo
 - Dark-mode UI

+---

+## WebSocket & State (short summary)

+- Real-time messages: stroke_start, stroke_chunk, stroke_end, cursor updates, undo, redo, request_state, full_state.
+- Server holds an in-memory ordered operation list (ops).
+Completed strokes become ops that can be toggled removed/restored by global undo/redo.
+- On reconnect or page load clients request full_state and replay ops.

+---

 ## Known limitations / bugs

+Please read before filing issues — this helps set expectations.

+- Global-only Undo/Redo:
-- Global-only Undo/Redo: undo/redo operates on the global history (not per-user).
-This may be surprising for users expecting local undo.
+  - Undo/Redo is global (affects everyone) and operates on the server-side linear op history.
+There is no per-user local undo.
+- No persistence:
-- No persistence: canvas state is memory-only and will reset when the server restarts.
+  - State is memory-only.
+Restarting the server clears the canvas.
-- Not optimized for very long sessions or extremely large histories — performance may degrade over time.
+- Not optimized for extremely large histories:
+  - Very long sessions may slow down reconnect replay and redraw performance.
+- Mobile/touch UX:
-- Mobile touch support is present but not fully polished (gesture/UX inconsistencies possible).
+  - Touch support exists, but gesture handling and UX may not be fully polished.
+- High-latency artifacts:
-- Possible cursor jitter or delayed events under high network latency.
+  - Cursor jitter or delayed events possible under poor network conditions.
+- Edge-case reconnection race:
-- Concurrent large updates may cause temporary desynchronization; reconnecting a client currently reloads state but may miss very recent transient operations in edge cases.
+  - In rare cases reconnecting clients may miss very recent transient updates between save and reconnect.

-If you encounter a reproducible bug, include steps-to-reproduce, browser/OS, and server logs when filing an issue.
+If you find a reproducible bug, include steps-to-reproduce, browser/OS, and server logs when filing an issue.

+---

 ## Project structure

 collaborative-canvas/
 - client/
   - index.html